-ART 101 - Two Dimensional Design
+ART 101 - Two-Dimensional Design

-Development of basic skills and principles of two dimensional design with various media.
+Development of basic skills and principles of Two-Dimensional design with various media.
 Emphasis on solving various compositional and design problems.
-Art Department majors require a grade of C or above for successful completion.
-Prerequisite for studio courses in all Art programs.
+Art Department majors require a C or above for successful completion.
 3 credits (Fall/Spring)